deepmalakale/Data_Visualization_Tableau/README.md

 - 👕 **Clothing** has the lowest average rating

 ⚠️ Clothing generates the highest sales but receives the lowest ratings, highlighting an opportunity for product quality improvement.

+A **treemap** was selected because it effectively compares product popularity and product quality in a single view.

+The size of each block represents product popularity, while color intensity reflects average customer review ratings—darker shades indicate higher satisfaction, while lighter shades indicate lower satisfaction.

+This contrast between Clothing’s high sales and low ratings highlights an important opportunity for improvement in product quality and customer experience.

 ---